Chubb Limited (CB) Shares Decline Despite Market Challenges

-Chubb Limited (NYSE: CB)’s stock price has dropped by -1.79 in relation to previous closing price of 194.07.
-Nevertheless, the company has seen a loss of -5.01% in its stock price over the last five trading days.
+Chubb Limited (NYSE: CB)’s stock price has plunge by -2.26relation to previous closing price of 190.10.
+Nevertheless, the company has seen a -5.42% plunge in its stock price over the last five trading sessions.
+MarketWatch.com reported 11 hours ago that State Farm cracks down on California wildfire insurance.
+What it means for all homeowners.

 Is It Worth Investing in Chubb Limited (NYSE: CB) Right Now?

-The price-to-earnings ratio for Chubb Limited (NYSE: CB) is above average at 15.31x.
-The 36-month beta value for CB is also noteworthy at 0.65.
+Chubb Limited (NYSE: CB) has a price-to-earnings ratio of 14.92x that is above its average ratio.
+Additionally, the 36-month beta value for CB is 0.66.
 There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now